Evaluation Schema

 Go to page

 This section focuses almost exclusively on teachers, trainers and students, those most involved in the pedagogical aspects of AI use in education.
 The guiding questions also support the development of policies that encourage the empowerment of teachers and learners in their respective tasks and that push for students to be better prepared for an AI-driven workforce (particularly important in the context of Adult Education and Vocational Education and Training: also see Attwell et al., 2021; UNESCO, 2019).
-Moreover, this section takes into consideration common ethical dilemmas related to the use of AI in assessment, academic misconduct and following a balanced approach to AI use in teaching, training and learning.
+Moreover, this section takes into consideration common ethical dilemmas related to the use of AI in assessment as well as issues related to copyright.
 Lastly, the section contemplates whether and how the potential influences of AI on the development of competencies and societal well-being can be addressed.

 Another approach to designing AI tools ethically is considering the potential of tools to be addictive, encouraging excessive engagement or overuse.
-This is also an essential consideration given that there are increasing studies showing the effects of excessive screen time, social media or internet addiction on mental health (World Health Organisation, 2015).
+This is also an essential consideration given that there are increasing studies showing the effects of excessive screen time, social media or internet addiction on mental health (Tang et al., 2021; World Health Organisation, 2015).

 Ethical design is related to the creation of AI tools that are inclusive, safe and support student well-being.

 Centres should know whether this is the case for the AI tool they are using and whether stakeholders are aware and can potentially opt-out of their data being used.
-Many centres or individuals may not be against their data being used for commercial purposes but it is important that they be informed and able to decide.
+Many centres or individuals may not be against their data being used for commercial purposes, but it is important that they are informed and able to decide.

-For example, AI driven personalised learning platforms may collect anonymised data regarding students’ progress, strengths and weaknesses that can later be used to improve the platform but also be sold to third-party companies developing other educational products and interested in learner profiles and difficulties.
+For example, AI-based personalized learning platforms may gather anonymous data on students' progress, strengths, and weaknesses, which can be used to improve the platform and possibly sold to third-party companies that create other educational products and are interested in learner profiles.

 There are free and paid versions of many AI tools.
 If the centre decides to incorporate an AI tool it is important to ensure access for everyone.

-While many individuals may be comfortable using a new tool without specific training and troubleshooting issues independently this will not be true for everyone.
+While many individuals may be comfortable using a new tool without specific training and troubleshooting issues, this will not always be true for everyone.
 As a result, some individuals will be at a disadvantage if the centre does not provide training.

 Participating in research related to these aspects or dedicating some time to review the existing evidence can also help to evaluate these issues although it is admittedly time consuming and not always an option for all centres.